Brachial plexus injury in newborns

 The nerves of the brachial plexus can be affected by compression inside the mother's womb or during a difficult delivery.
 Injury may be caused by:

 - The infant's head and neck pulling toward the side as the shoulders pass through the birth canal

-- Stretching of the infant's shoulders during a head-first delivery
+- The infant's shoulders stretching during a head-first delivery

 - Pressure on the baby's raised arms during a breech (feet-first) delivery

 There are different forms of NBPP.
 The type depends on the amount of arm paralysis:

 - Brachial plexus palsy most often affects only the upper arm.
 It is also called Duchenne-Erb or Erb-Duchenne paralysis.

 - Klumpke paralysis affects the lower arm and hand.
 This is less common.

 The following factors increase the risk of NBPP: